fieryhenry/BCGM-Python/README.md

 ## How to use:

-I recommed putting adb in your Path system variable.
-To do that do this:

-1. If you are using an emulator: Go to your emulator's install directory, if using LDPlayer it will most likely be in `C:/LDPlayer/LDPlayer4.0`.
-   Then find `adb` in that folder (other emulators might have it in the `bin`
-    directory)

-2. If you aren't using an emulator [Download the Android SDK Platform Tools ZIP file for Windows](https://dl.google.com/android/repository/platform-tools-latest-windows.zip), and unzip it.

-3. Copy the path to the directory that you are in

-4. Then open the start menu and search: `edit the system environment variables` and press enter.

-5. Then click on the `Environment Variables` button.

-6. Then in the `System variables` box find the variable named `Path`, then click on the `edit` button.

-7. Then click `New` and paste the path into it.

-8. Click `Ok` then `Ok` again then `Ok` again.

-9. Relaunch powershell and maybe restart your whole pc, and try the command again.
-   If this method is too dificult, just use a root file explorer instead and manually get the files that you want.
-The paths that you will need are:
-   `/data/data/jp.co.ponos.battlecatsen/files` and

-   `/data/app/jp.co.ponos.battlecatsen-1`

----

-### How to edit game data

 1. Install python (If you haven't already) https://www.python.org/downloads/

-2. Enter the command: `python -m pip install -U battle-cats-game-modder` into cmd or another terminal to install the editor.
-If that doesn't work then use `py` instead of `python` in the command
+1. Enter the command: `py -m pip install -U battle-cats-game-modder` into cmd or another terminal to install the editor.
+If that doesn't work then use `python` instead of `py` in the command

-3. Unpack the apk file for the game using apktool/APK Easy Tool
+1. Unpack the apk file for the game using [Apktool](https://ibotpeaches.github.io/Apktool/) or [APKToolGui](https://github.com/AndnixSH/APKToolGUI).

+1. You can then find the .pack and .list files in the assets folder of the extracted APK.

-4. Get the .pack and .list files that contain the files you want to edit:
+1. Get the .pack and .list files that contain the files you want to edit:

    - Most stats are in DataLocal